Abstract-Foundation/examples/smart-contract-account-factory/README.md

 ### Contract Development

-1. Change directory to the `contracts` folder.
+1. Change the directory to the `contracts` folder.

    ```bash
    cd contracts